-2.1 Background on the CGE Modeling Approach
+2.1.
+Background on the CGE modeling approach

 The CGE model structure is based on the circular flow of the economy in which households supply labor and capital to firms that produce goods and services, which are in turn purchased by households.
-The CGE model has its origins principally in neoclassical modeling developments and invokes microeconomic principles (Arrow & Debreu, 1954; Shoven & Whalley, 1984).
+The CGE model has its origins principally in neoclassical modeling developments and invokes microeconomic principles (Arrow and Debreu, 1954; Shoven and Whalley, 1984).
 Based on their endowments and preferences, one or more representative agents maximize utility subject to a budget constraint, while producers maximize profits, with production functions specified as constant returns-to-scale.
 A vector of prices and quantities for which demand equals supply (market clearance), household income equals expenditures (income balance), and the profits of firms are driven to zero (zero profit) comprises an equilibrium solution.
 The basis for CGE model calibration is typically National Income and Product Account data, which is used to develop a Social Accounting Matrix (SAM) that captures economic flows across all sectors in a single model benchmark year.
 The SAM has its origins in traditional input-output (I/O) analysis (Leontief, 1937).
-Many CGE models are written in the GAMS software system and may be formulated in the MPSGE programming language (Rutherford, 1999).

 In the structure of a CGE model, elasticities of substitution represent the willingness or ability of households and firms to substitute among inputs to production or consumption in response to changes in input costs.
-The elasticity values are typically based on econometric evidence or other methods as appropriate (Arndt et al., 2007; Balistreri et al., 2001; Zhang & Verikios, 2006).
-Most CGE models also include some form of capital stock accounting, either using a putty-clay representation (Phelps, 1963; Lau et al., 2002) or a sector-specific capital vintaging structure (Paltsev et al., 2005).
+The elasticity values are typically based on econometric evidence or other methods as appropriate (Arndt et al., 2002; Balistreri et al., 2003; Zhang and Verikios, 2006).
+Most CGE models also include some form of capital stock accounting, either using a putty-clay representation (Lau et al., 2002; Phelps, 1963) or a sector-specific capital vintaging structure (Paltsev et al., 2005).

-2.2 A Literature Review on Approaches to Modeling Energy-intensive Durable Goods
+2.2.
+A literature review on approaches to modeling energy-intensive durable goods